salah-alstre/ev-bmw/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to the project, please open a Pull Request (PR) with your changes.

 To do this, follow these steps:

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
-3.Make your changes and commit them with a clear message.
+3. Make your changes and commit them with a clear message.
-4.Push your changes to your forked repository.
+4. Push your changes to your forked repository.
-5.Open a Pull Request to the main repository.
+5. Open a Pull Request to the main repository.

 We appreciate your contributions!

 ## License
 This project is licensed under the MIT License.